Katie L. Dixon Women & Girls Leadership Endowed Fund

 The Dixon Endowed Fund provides financial support to current College of Social Work sponsored leadership programs including:

-- Dixon Girls Forums – School-based programs that bring diverse groups of young women together to share experiences and support young women as future leaders in schools and communities.
+- Dixon Girls Forums – School-based programs that bring diverse groups of female identifying students together to share experiences and support young women as future leaders in schools and communities.

 - Women’s Leadership Forums – Involvement in University and community based programs that support women as leaders in the workplace and community.